spring-projects/spring-boot/docs/howto.md

 To do the same thing with properties files you can use `application-${profile}.properties` to specify profile-specific values.

+## Customize the Environment or ApplicationContext Before it Starts

+A `SpringApplication` has `ApplicationListeners` and `ApplicationContextInitializers` that are used to apply customizations to the context or environment.
+Spring Boot loads a number of such customizations for use internally from `META-INF/spring.factories`.
+There is more than one way to register additional ones:

+* programmatically per application by calling the `addListeners` and `addInitializers` methods on `SpringApplication` before you run it
+* declaratively per application by setting `context.initializer.classes` or `context.listener.classes`
+* declarative for all applications by adding a `MTEA-INF/spring.factories` and packaging a jar file that the applications all use as a library

+Any `ApplicationContextInitializer` registered programmatically or via `spring.factories` that is also an `ApplicationListener` will be automatically cross registered (and vice versa for listeners that are also initializers).
+The `SpringApplication` sends some special `ApplicationEvents` to the listeners (even some before the context is created), and then registers the listeners for events published by the `ApplicationContext` as well:

+* `SpringApplicationStartEvent` at the start of a run, but before any processing except the registration of listeners and initializers.
+* `SpringApplicationEnvironmentAvailableEvent` when the `Environment` to be used in the context is known, but before the context is created.
+* `SpringApplicationBeforeRefreshEvent` just before the refresh is started, but after bean definitions have been loaded.
+* `SpringApplicationErrorEvent` if there is an exception on startup.

 ## Build An Executable Archive with Ant